Cheesesteaks & Hoagies: Philadelphia's Signature Sandwiches

 • Default Helvetica Segoe Georgia Times

 In Philadelphia, cheesesteaks and hoagies are civic icons, tourist draws and cultural obsessions.
-Often imitated around the world, the sandwiches are rarely duplicated successfully outside of Philadelphia.Philadelphia, PA - Cheesesteaks and Hoagies are civic icons, tourist draws and cultural obsessions.
-Often imitated around the world, the sandwiches are rarely duplicated successfully outside of Philadelphia.
+Often imitated around the world, the sandwiches are rarely duplicated successfully outside of Philadelphia.Philadelphia, PACheesesteaks and Huagies are civic icons, tourist draws, and cultural obsessions.
+While they are often imitated around the world, the sandwiches are rarely duplicated successfully outside of Philadelphia.

 What Is A Cheesesteak?: